augustocorrea/airesdesign_website/wp-content/plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.7.6 =

+* Fixes bug with pagination in the Thickbox (used for all relation, image, and media fields).

+= 0.9.7.5 =

+* Adding new Relation-Meta field.
+* Various other bug-fixes.

+= 0.9.7.4 =

+* Fixes a few more minor fixes.

+= 0.9.7.3 =

+* Fixes glitch in 0.9.7.2 in Summarize Posts shortcode.
+* Unit Tests added for Summarize Posts shortcode and operators.

+= 0.9.7.1 =

+* Added support for cctm_post_form shortcode: now you can have users on the front-end create posts (see feature request 132).
+* Added "join" argument to GetPostsQuery::get_posts()
+* Added datef output filter for date formatting.
+* Added number output filter for number formatting.

 = 0.9.7 =